Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 "Rig Interface"

-Rig Interface controls software.
+Rig Interface controls software and Radio.

 Receive Only None Receive Filtering